aws-samples/amazon-bedrock-workshop/05_Agents/README.md

 During this workshop, you will cover two modules:

 1. **Building Agents for Bedrock using Boto3 SDK**: In this module, you will create agents for Bedrock programmatically using the insurance claim agent example.
 The files for this module are available in the `insurance_claims_agent/without_kb` folder
-2. **Integrating Knowledge Bases to your Agents**: In this module, you will create and integrate a Knowledge Base to your insurance claims agent both via AWS console and via Boto3 SDK.
+2. **Integrating Knowledge Bases to your Agents**: In this module, you will create and integrate a Knowledge Base to your insurance claims agent via Boto3 SDK.
 The files for this module are available in the `insurance_claims_agent/with_kb` folder.

 ## Setup